|Michael Crider, Ph.D.

-Over the course of my academic career, my research has been focused on the discovery of novel compounds with potential therapeutic effects in the central nervous system, prodrugs and peptidomimetics.
+Over the course of my academic career, my research has been focused on the discovery of novel compounds with potential therapeutic effects in the central nervous system, prodrugs, and peptidomimetics.
 During my graduate work at the University of Kentucky, I was involved in the design of compounds with potential long-acting anticonvulsant effects.
-Our approach involved attaching alkylating groups at various positions on the succinimide ring system in an attempt to produce compounds capable of binding covalently to a receptor site.
-Although many of these compounds exhibited potent anticonvulsant activity, none had an appreciably long duration of action.
-In retrospect, the idea of covalently attaching a drug, such as an anticonvulsant, to a receptor site, probably would not lead to a long acting compound.
-Nevertheless, my graduate work stimulated an interest on the chemistry of five-membered nitrogen heterocycles throughout my academic career.
+My graduate work stimulated an interest on the chemistry of five-membered nitrogen heterocycles throughout my academic career.
 We continue to pursue the discovery of novel anticonvulsants with new modes of action.

-Another major area of research, also in collaboration with Novo Nordisk A/S, in my laboratory over the last 12 years has been in the development of nonpeptide ligands of somatostatin [somatotropin release-inhibiting factor (SRIF)].
-Research from a number of laboratories has shown that the b-turn, Phe 7-Trp 8-Lys 9-Thr 10, is necessary for biological activity with residues Trp 8 and Lys 9 being essential.
+Another major area of research in my laboratory over the last 20 years has been in the development of nonpeptide ligands of somatostatin [somatotropin release-inhibiting factor (SRIF)].
+Research from a number of laboratories has shown that the β-turn, Phe 7-Trp 8-Lys 9-Thr 10, is important for biological activity with residues Trp 8 and Lys 9 being essential.
 Additional studies have shown that the Phe 6 and Phe 11 residues may help stabilize the bioactive conformation of SRIF.
 SRIF exerts its biological effects by binding to a family of G-protein-coupled receptors (sst 1-sst 5).
 Due to its poor bioavailablity and rapid degradation by proteases, the therapeutic utility of SRIF-14 is limited.
 As a result, the development of peptidomimetics of SRIF is of considerable interest.
-A broad screening program was initiated with collaborators at Novo Nordisk A/S focusing on a scaffold to which Phe 7, Trp 8, and Lys 9 mimetic were attached.
+A broad screening program was initiated with collaborators at Novo Nordisk A/S focusing on a scaffold to which Phe 7, Trp 8, and Lys 9 mimetics were attached.
 This focused screen led to the discovery of a thiourea (NNC 26-9100) with high affinity (K i = 6 nm) for the subtype 4 somatostatin receptor (sst 4).
 This was the first report of a nonpeptide exhibiting high binding affinity and selectivity at a cloned human receptor.
 Subsequent studies from our laboratory have been directed at exploring the structure activity relationships of thioureas and related compounds at ssts.

 Wang, X.; Mealer, D.; Rodgers, L.; Sandoval, K.; Witt, K.A.; Stidsen, C.E.; Ankersen, M.; Crider, A.M.
 2-Thiohydantoins as Somatostatin Subtype 4 Receptor Ligands.
 Lett.
 Drug Des.
 Dis.
 2012, 9, 655-662.